estevezb/Savage-MN-GIS/content/Drones/Pix4DandOpenDroneMap.md

 ## Coordinate System Handling in OpenDroneMap  (ODM) vs Pix4D

-### ODM Default Coordinate System
-Achieving precise georeferencing can be impacted by the nature of the ODM photogrammetry workflow.
-ODM uses WGS84-based coordinates by default for georeferencing.
-This is an Earth-centered global coordinate reference system.
-UAV photos have embedded geotags set to the WGS84 datum, this globally-aligned coordinate reference system used by most navigational devices.
-When you process images without ground control points(GCPs), ODM will automatically choose the appropriate WGS84-based UTM Zone for the output coordinate system.
-For example, running ODM on imagery from project in Minnesota without GCPs would produce outputs (orthomosaic, Digital Surface Model, Point Cloud) in WGS84/UTM Zone 15N by default.
-Similarly, if you do provide ground control points, as described further below, ODM will reproject them to WGS84 UTM  for the reconstruction.
-The key point is that ODM does not provide a direct option to change the output datum or projection in its command-line or WebODM interface.
-ODM always defaults to producing outputs in WGS84.

 ### ODM's Default Coordinate System

 Achieving precise georeferencing of images in photogrammetry requires some understanding of how the software handles coordinate reference systems.
 OpenDroneMap defaults to WGS84-based coordinate systems.
 This makes sense because most UAV imagery uses this global framework.
 WGS84 is an Earth-centered geodetic system.
 It is the standard used by the GPS network and is built into most navigational devices.

 When you process the images with out GCPs ODM automatically chooses the correct WGS84-based UTM.
 If you are in Minnesota the data (orthomosaic, Digital Surface Model, Point Cloud) will be output in WGS84 UTM Zone 15N.
-Even if you supply GCPs, ODM reprojects them to WGS84.
+Even if you supply GCPs in a different CS (e.g., NAD83), ODM reprojects them to WGS84.
 This 'one-size fits all' setting, ensures that every piece of data fed into ODM's photogrammetry processing pipeline (i.e., GCPs and UAV GPS data) resides in a common globally recognized spatial reference system.

 Although having all data conform to WGS84 is useful for global data integration and navigation, many mapping projects require alignment with locally referenced datasets such as land parcel and infrastructure maps.
 These datasets are based on regional datums.
 In North America, the North American Datum of 1983 (NAD83) is a common standard.
 NAD83 is specifically calibrates for North America, improving local georeferencing accuracy compared to the global WGS84 model.
 Small differences between WGS84 and NAD83 -about 1 meter or less- can have a big impact if you are integrating your UAV-based map with data that requires high spatial precision, such as land surveying or construction.
 So, after processing imagery in ODM, if your workflow requires alignment with locally referenced datasets, you need to reproject the output from WGS84 to NAD83.
 This can be done using tools such as ArcGIS Pro.
 This ensures your UAV-based map aligns correctly with local data layers.